amendozaT10/TipCalculatorDemo/README.md

 - [ ] List anything else that you can get done to improve the app functionality!

+* [x] I added a synchronize call after setting a value through UserDefaults so that my DefaultSettings will be flushed to disk.

 ## Video Walkthrough

 Here's a walkthrough of implemented user stories: